seemywingz/provision/README.md

 ```

 #### Java8
-If you chose not to use the provided dotfiles, make sure to set the proper `JAVA_HOME` environment variable
+If you chose not to use the provided dotfiles, make sure to set the proper `JAVA_HOME` environment variable in your shell's run commands e.g. `~/.bashrc`
 ```
 export JAVA_HOME=`/usr/libexec/java_home -v 1.8`
 ```